Operation Toan Thang II: November

 On 14 November at 13:30, a unit of the 2nd Brigade, 25th Infantry Division, found a 10-ton rice cache 7 mi northwest of Phú Cường.
-An OH-6 was shot down 4 mi east-southeast of Phước Bình killing all three onboard.
+An OH-6 was shot down 4 mi east-southeast of Phước Bình killing all three on board.
 An O-1 Bird Dog was shot down 12 mi southwest of Đồng Xoài, killing the pilot.
 On 15 November at 08:30, helicopter gunships from the armored cavalry squadron of the 1st Infantry Division engaged an enemy force 5 mi west of Bến Cát and also called in artillery fire on the area.
 Air cavalry troops from the squadron were landed and found 18 PAVN/VC dead, and one individual weapon and five tons of rice.

 On 16 November at 06:30, a unit of the 3rd Brigade, 1st Cavalry Division, in a night-defensive position 24 mi north-northwest of Tây Ninh was attacked.
 The unit returned fire supported by artillery, helicopter gunships and airstrikes; the enemy withdrew at 08:00 but the unit pursued and reestablished contact and action continued until the enemy withdrew at 15:30, leaving 15 dead as well as three individual and one crew-served weapons.
 Further sweeps of the area over the next two days brought total enemy losses to 44 killed, and 19 individual and six crew-served weapons.
 At 07:50, a unit of the 3rd Brigade, 1st Infantry Division, found a munitions cache 10 mi southwest of Đồng Xoài containing 900 82 mm mortar rounds and 960 grenades.
 At 09:00, helicopter gunships from the 1st Squadron, 9th Cavalry Regiment, killed ten PAVN/VC transporting weapons 31 mi north-northeast of Tây Ninh.
 At 16:50, helicopter gunships from the 12th Combat Aviation Group attacked 20 PAVN/VC 4 mi southwest of Củ Chi, killing 15.
 An OH-6 was shot down 4 miles east-southeast of Trảng Bàng, killing three.

 On 17 September at 10:20, aeroscouts from the 1/9th Cavalry operating 6 mi east of Sông Bé called in airstrikes on a bunker complex, killing five.
 Later, in the same area, helicopter gunships from the 1/9th Cavalry killed six PAVN/VC.
 On 20 November at 03:40, a unit of the 3rd Brigade, 1st Infantry Division, in a night defensive position 6 mi east of Bến Cát, received mortar fire followed by a ground attack.
 The unit returned fire—supported by artillery, helicopter gunships and an AC-47.
 The enemy withdrew at 06:45, leaving 12 dead, one captured, and 12 individual and one crew-served weapons; U.S. losses were one killed.
 A UH-1 was shot down 6 miles northwest of Katum killing one on board.